auntyellow/math/steiner-conic.md

 Similarly, the proof of Braikenridge-Maclaurin theorem (which is the converse of Pascal's theorem) on a Steiner conic is also much simpler.

-[Here](projective/braikenridge-maclaurin-steiner-h.py) is the computational proof.
+[Here](projective/braikenridge-maclaurin-steiner-h.py) and [here](projective/braikenridge-maclaurin-steiner-v.py) are the computational proofs.

 This process also proves its dual theorem (which is also the converse of Brianchon's theorem).